-The following weighted average shares and share equivalents were used to calculate basic and diluted earnings per share for the years ended December 31, 2014, 2013 and 2012:
+The following weighted average shares and share equivalents were used to calculate basic and diluted earnings per share for the years ended December 31, 2015 2014 and 2013:

-Year Ended December 31,

-2014 2013 2012

-Weighted average number of shares outstanding used to calculate basic EPS 4,278 4,737 5,011

-Dilutive securities:

-Stock options and restricted share units 157 125 131

-Weighted average number of shares and share equivalents outstanding used to calculate diluted

-EPS 4,435 4,862 5,142

-The assumed proceeds used in the treasury method for calculating NVR's diluted earnings per share includes the amount the employee must pay upon exercise, the amount of compensation cost attributed to future services not yet recognized and the amount of tax benefits that would be credited or charged to additional paid-in-capital assuming exercise of the stock option or vesting of the restricted share unit.
+Year 1 Year Ended December 31, 2015 2014 2013 Weighted average number of shares outstanding used to calculate basic EPS 4,022 4,278 4,737 Dilutive securities: Stock options and restricted share units 233 157 125 Weighted average number of shares and share equivalents outstanding used to calculate diluted EPS 4,255 4,435 4,862 Weighted average number of shares and share equivalents tax benefits that would be credited or charged to additional paid-in-capital assuming exercise of the stock option or vesting of the restricted share unit.
 The assumed amount credited to additional paid-in-capital equals the tax benefit from assumed exercise of stock options or the assumed vesting of restricted share units after consideration of the intrinsic value upon assumed exercise or vesting less the actual stock-based compensation expense to be recognized in the income statement.